-All of the shares of our Class A common stock to be issued in this offering will be fully paid and nonassessable.
+All of our outstanding shares of common stock are, and the shares of common stock to be issued in this offering will be, fully paid and nonassessable.

 Non-Convertible Preferred Stock

 Our non-convertible preferred stock is not convertible into common stock or other capital stock of the Company, but may be redeemed under the conditions described below.